-4.8.2 When more than oneOC San employee is present for a business meal, the expense(s) must be reported by the most senior OC San person.
-The cost of business meals shall not exceed the GSA per diem rates.
+4.8.2 When more than one OCSDoneOC San employee is present for a business meal, the expense(s) must be reported by the most senior OCSDOC San person.
+The cost of business meals should be in line with shall not exceed the GSA per diem rates.

-4.9 COMBINING BUSINESS AND PERSONAL TRAVEL
+4.9 COMBINING BUSINESS AND PERSONAL TRAVEL-

-- 4.9.1 If an employee combines business and personal travel, the personal travel expenses will be paid directly by the employee.
-For trips in which the primary purpose is personal, OC San pays only that portion of the trip directly related to business. - 4.9.2 Business travel is based on actual business expenses incurred.

-Therefore, no adjustment is permitted between expense categories (e.g., funding extra airfare expense in exchange for reduced lodging in a private home on a personal side trip). - 4.9.3 In general, it is not appropriate for family members to accompany employees on business trips.
-Any costs incurred on behalf of family members are not reimbursable.
+- 4.9.1 If an employee combines business and personal travel, the personal travel expenses will be paid directly by the employee. -For trips in which the primary purpose is personal, OCSDOC San pays only that portion of the trip directly related to business. - 4.9.2 Business travel is based on actual business expenses incurred.
+Therefore, no adjustment is permitted between expense categories (e.g., funding extra airfare expense in exchange for reduced lodging in a private home on a personal side trip). - 4.9.3 In general, it is not appropriate for family members to accompany employees on business trips.- Any costs incurred on behalf of family members are not reimbursable.